National Museum of African Art: Administration

 As of the late 2000s, The Washington Post wrote that the museum struggled with low attendance, modest budget, concealed location, and leadership turnovers.
 Thirty years after joining the Smithsonian, the museum remains one of the smallest museums in the complex, with 213,000 visitors in 2016—about half of the 2009 count and less than one percent of the 28 million annual Smithsonian visitors.
 This is due, in part, to its location, which is hidden from the National Mall by the original Smithsonian Institution Building, known as the Castle.
 Visitor numbers have fluctuated between 200,000 and 400,000 since the 2000s, and in the mid-2000s were comparable with its underground neighbor museum, the Sackler Gallery.
 The museum's annual budget has fluctuated from $4.3 million (late 1990s) to $6 million (mid-2000s), and was $5 million in 2016.
 By comparison, the museum had a 34-person staff in 2016, down from 48 in the late 1990s.
-Like many other museums in the 2000s, the institute has sought private funding and endowments.
+Following Blankenberg's tenure, staff numbers dropped below 20.
+Like many other museums in the 2000s, the museum has sought private funding and endowments.
 It trailed behind other Smithsonian entities in fundraising campaigns, into which the museum was expected to pay about $2.1 million.
-In late 2016, the museum held its first annual African Arts Awards Dinner for over 500 guests.
+In late 2016, the museum held its first annual African Arts Awards Dinner for more than 500 guests.